Behavioral finance theories are interesting in many respects, but they are also very useful for understanding how investors position themselves.

 Based on behavioral finance theories and gamification principles, the start-up Neuroprofiler has designed a series of fun applications to understand clients’ investment preferences and improve their financial knowledge.

-RISKprofiler: Understand your clients’ relationship to risk
+Understand your clients’ relationship to risk.

 Thanks to an adaptive and gamified journey, this application allows you to increase your sales while meeting MiFID II obligations on the use of behavioral finance.

-EDUprofiler: improve your clients’ financial knowledge
+Improve your clients’ financial knowledge.

 By not acting in favor of better financial education, financial institutions are sitting on an opportunity.
 Individuals only want to better understand the financial mechanisms to invest more!

-ESGprofiler: sell more ESG products to your investors
+Sell more ESG products to your investors.

 Behavioral finance is a strong asset for financial institutions because it allows them to accurately identify investors’ expectations and behavior.